RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/EPSS_Thresholds.md

                 the Cisco data set across 1000 enterprises
     2. Plot the result
     3. Repeat steps 1,2, e.g. 10,000, times
-        1. It turns out that the result (shape) i pretty much the same if we repeat 100,000 times
+        1. It turns out that the result (shape) is pretty much the same if we repeat 100,000 times
     4. With a large number of iterations (e.g. 10,000), the result is a thick band (composed of 10,000 individual lines)
         1. The gray band represents any and all possible outcomes for the sample.